CDM-Robotics/website/README.md

 9. Type 'git push origin master'

-# Option 1:  The CDM-Robotics/website repo is linked to Heroku, but Automatic Deploy is not currently enabled.
+# Option 1: Use Heroku

+10. The CDM-Robotics/website repo is linked to Heroku, but Automatic Deploy is not currently enabled.

-10. Log into the Heroku account, Go to the Deploy page, 'Manual Deploy' and click 'Deploy Branch''
+11. Log into the Heroku account, Go to the Deploy page, 'Manual Deploy' and click 'Deploy Branch''

-# Option 2:
+# Option 2: Use Git

 10. Type 'git remote -v', you should see 'origin' and 'upstream'
   1. This shows the names and urls of the online repositories your folder is linked to